CPHCloud/woocommerce-subshops/README.md

 ###Roadmap
 * Testing
 * More testing
-* Tighter integration with backend (Reports per shop, shop filters in orders, etc.)
+* Tighter integration with WP backend (Reports per shop, shop filters in orders, etc.)
 * Lots more

-###Want to get involved
+###Want to get involved?
 If you want to contribute to this plugin please submit a pull request or send me a message.
 All code contributions, constructive comments and general help is greatly appreciated.
 Thank you :)